Deekshith2710/Simple_Calculator/README.md

-# Simple_Calculator
+# Simple Tkinter Calculator

-A Python calculator GUI using Tkinter.
-Features numeric buttons, basic arithmetic operations (+, -, *, /), and a clear button.
-Requires Python 3 and Tkinter.
-Easy-to-use interface for simple calculations.
+A basic calculator GUI built using Tkinter in Python.
+Supports addition, subtraction, multiplication, and division.

+## Features
+- Numeric buttons for input
+- Addition, subtraction, multiplication, and division operations
+- Clear button to reset the display

+## How to Use
+1. Click numeric buttons to input numbers.
+2. Use the operation buttons (+, -, *, /) to perform calculations.
+3. Press '=' to see the result.
+4. Press 'C' to clear the display.

+## Dependencies
+- Python 3
+- Tkinter